 5 / Toe Seam

-When the sock is knit, it is shaped like a tube with the open area at the toes, cheaper made socks are simple sewn closed with an uncomfortable seam.
+When the sock is knit, it is shaped like a tube with an open area at the toes, cheaper made socks are simple sewn closed with an uncomfortable seam.
 Today the best sock makers use knitting machines that are able to close the toe of the sock directly on the machine.
 These toe closures are virtually seamless and feel smooth to reduce rubbing.

 6 / Arch of Sock

 The arch portion of the sock covers the arch of your foot.
 It is opposite the instep.
-Better socks for specific activities are knit with elastic that runs around the circumference of the center of the foot through the arch and instep.
+Better socks for specific activities are knit with elastic that runs around the circumference of the centre of the foot through the arch and instep.
 This construction is often referred to as an elasticized arch.
 It is intended to keep the sock in place and also provide an added level of arch support.

 7 / Sole

 The bottom-most part of the sock is called the sole.
 It is the main point of impact and absorbs nearly the full weight of the body when stepping.
-In Delzani socks the sole of the sock is densely cushioned to absorb this shock.
+In Delzani socks, the sole of the sock is densely cushioned to absorb this shock.

 9 / Heel